DCNN-Accelerator/docs/docs/build_your_own.md

 Open powershell and run:
     $env:PATH = $env:PATH + ";C:\Xilinx\Vivado\2018.2\bin"

-This adds vivado to the environment path and runs Vivado.
+This adds Vivado to the environment path and runs Vivado.

 ## Step 3
 Run